Digital Image: Southern Pinwheel Galaxy

 Messier 83, taken through the KPO RC-12 Astrograph – 6.9 hours integration time.

-M 83, also known as the Southern Pinwheel Galaxy, is a stunning barred spiral galaxy located in the constellation of Centaurus.
+M 83, also known as the Southern Pinwheel Galaxy, is a stunning barred spiral galaxy located in the constellation of Hydra.
 It is one of the closest and brightest galaxies visible from Earth, making it a popular target for astronomers and amateur stargazers alike.

 The galaxy is approximately 15 million light-years away from Earth and has a diameter of about 55,000 light-years.
 It was first discovered by French astronomer Nicolas Louis de Lacaille in 1752, and has since been studied extensively by astronomers around the world.